My comments entered as "Sharp:".

 For the Hispanic–Black comparison, the Black level is 3.1 times greater than the Hispanic level for homicide, 4.1 times greater for robbery, 2.4 times greater for rape, and 1.9 times greater for aggravated assault.

-Sharp: As the most common capital murders, those which are death penalty eligible, are rape/murders and robbery/murders, the disparities will most likely be even greater than the numbers, above.
+Sharp: As the most common capital murders, those which are death penalty eligible, are rape/murders and robbery/murders, the perceived "disparities" (aka expected multiples) may be even greater than the numbers, above, as reason could predict.

 From